Run Antora to Generate Your Site

 ~ $ cd demo-site

 Using your preferred text editor or IDE, create a new playbook file named site.yml and populate it with the contents of the following example.
-You can also download the Demo site playbook from the Demo repository.site.yml
+You can also download a sample playbook file from the Demo repository.site.yml

 site: title: Antora Demo Site url: https://example.org/docs (1) start_page: component-b::index.adoc (2) content: sources: - url: https://gitlab.com/antora/demo/demo-component-a.git branches: master - url: https://gitlab.com/antora/demo/demo-component-b.git branches: [v2.0, v1.0] start_path: docs ui: bundle: url: https://gitlab.com/antora/antora-ui-default/-/jobs/artifacts/master/raw/build/ui-bundle.zip?job=bundle-stable snapshot: true

 1 The 404 page and sitemap files are only generated if the site.url property is set.
+The sitemap files are only generated if the site.url property is an absolute URL.
 2 The site.start_page property accepts the same page ID syntax that’s used in xrefs.

 Save the playbook as site.yml in the demo-site directory you made in Step 1.